-If you visit Finnskogen Retreat for a longer periode, for personal retreat, these are the practices that form the basis of our community:
+When you visit Finnskogen Retreat, it might be nice to know a bit about the practices that form the basis of our community:

 Meditation, yoga, community work, silence, nature, workshops and intention & motivation.

 Over the last decades, researchers and mental health professionals have discovered that the ancient mindfulness practice can alleviate many types of mental disorders.
 Mindfulness helps us understand what is the basis of our behavior.
 We thus have the opportunity to change negative habits, which can make our lives rich and meaningful.

 Mindfulness can help us meet our challenges, disappointments and difficulties.
 We enjoy the life we have, rather than fleeing or fantasizing about another life.
 By being more aware of our body, our thoughts and feelings we will receive and recognize signals about what's out of balance.
 Mindfulness teaches us to respect these signals and welcome them instead of pushing them away.

 At Finnskogen Retreat we are committed to practicing mindfulness in all our daily activities.
 This is a good instrument to enable us to build our lives as we wish.
 Mindfulness meditation at the retreat involves

 Formal practice (yoga, sitting meditation, lying meditation, walking meditation)

 Informal practice (in work, activities, communication and otherwise in everyday life)

 Yoga involves controlled breathing, body postures and meditation, with the aim of achieving a higher state of physical and spiritual well-being.